mlin2/InstrumentationServer/README.md

 # InstrumentationServer

-Instrumentation REST API backend as part of the project Sentinel https://github.com/lolobosse/DroidForce.
+Instrumentation Server is a Server with an REST API backend as that has been implemented as part of a [project](https://github.com/lolobosse/DroidForce) to extend [DroidForce](https://github.com/secure-software-engineering/DroidForce) with an [Android app](https://github.com/lolobosse/Sentinel) and this instrumentation server.
-A lengthy report is given at https://github.com/lolobosse/DroidForce/wiki/All-report.
+All components of the project as submodules as well as a lengthy report are available at https://github.com/lolobosse/DroidForce.

-This project uses RAML to generate model classes and endpoints for the Jersey Jax-RS implementation, a Grizzly server and SQLite as a database management system.
+This instrumentation server implementation uses RAML to generate model classes and endpoints for the Jersey Jax-RS implementation, a Grizzly server and SQLite as a database management system.

 To generate the code [this library](https://github.com/mulesoft/raml-for-jax-rs) is used, however it has some important issues concerning the `Multipart` that were already reported [here](https://github.com/mulesoft/raml-for-jax-rs/issues/105)